siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 010 Charge as Circulation.md

 This is not a source or sink.
 It is the oriented through-hole moment of the closed circulation.
 Its sign reverses with handedness.

+Because the circulation closes in integer winding classes, this through-hole flux is not arbitrary.
+For a stable toroidal mode it comes in discrete classes set by the winding itself.

 Far from the torus, the detailed local winding is no longer resolved.
 What remains visible is the projection of that conserved oriented quantity.
 Now enclose the configuration in a sphere of radius $r$ much larger than the